The Queen's Domain has belonged to the people of Hobart since 1860.

 In 1894-1895 an impressive Italian Renaissance-style building in the same area hosted the Tasmanian International Exhibition.
 Anti-conscription rallies were held there during the early years of World War I, and after the war, a tent city for the homeless sprang up there.

 The Domain is the site for a range of sporting venues - cricket, football, tennis, athletics and swimming all have facilities within walking distance of the city.

 The last Tasmanian Tiger died in 1936 at Beaumaris Zoo, which once stood on Lower Domain Road, opposite Government House.
 The Zoo closed in 1937.

-USS Enterprise and USS Missouri Memorials
+USS Enterprise and USS Missouri Monuments

 Adjacent the gravel pathway between Carriage Drive and the Royal Tasmanian Botanical Gardens, the plaques and memorial trees commemorate the visit to Hobart by the USS Enterprise (1976) and the USS Missouri (1986).

 In 1976, men from the USS Enterprise, along with students from Campbell Street Primary School, planted 52 trees native to North America on the Queens Domain.
 A commemorative plaque was installed, and a Magnolia tree was also planted to recognise the bond between US and Australian servicemen.